 Treasure trove / salvage of historical wrecks

-Finding a wreck and determining the name of the ship, its history and cargo is just the beginning.
-Deep sea wreck salvage of historic artefacts throws up significant issues on ownership and jurisdiction.
-A Spanish vessel carrying Inca gold sunk by the British Navy in war off the coast of South America will see many prospective owners claiming ownership.
-Questions arising over applicable law, heritage cargoes, the law of Prize and sovereign immunity which require careful research and a clear strategy.
+Finding a wreck starts with archival searches looking for clues as to the location of the sinking.
+Determining the name of the ship, its history and cargo is just the beginning.
+Putting aside the technical challenges involved, deep sea wreck salvage of historic artefacts throws up significant issues on ownership and jurisdiction.
+There are large upfront costs involved in the salvage operations and the stakes are high.
+A Spanish vessel carrying Inca gold sunk by the British Navy in war off the coast of South America in the 1700s will see many prospective owners claiming ownership.
+Questions arise over the applicable law and will often concern the status of heritage cargoes as well as the law of Prize and how that is to be reconciled with the modern day Salvage Convention.
+These issues require careful research and a clear strategy.

-Here in the UK finds must be handed to the Receiver of Wrecks to determine ownership.
-The salvors will then be looking to get an award under the Salvage Convention and we are very familiar with the issues that arise and have the expertise on the law of Prize, lex situsand sovereign immunity.
-Cases may also involve seeking Judicial Review of the decisions made over ownership through the Administrative Court.
+Here in the UK, finds must be handed to the Receiver of Wrecks whose remit is laid down in the Merchant Shipping Act and its role is in part to determine and rule on ownership.
+The salvors will then be looking to get an award under the Salvage Convention and we are very familiar with the issues that arise.
+Disputes involving states gives rise to issues around State Immunity and detailed consideration as to the commercial purpose or otherwise of the ship and cargo and at what time that determination should be made.